csinva/csinva.github.io/_notes/ai/classification.md

     - *reduced-error pruning* - prune only if doesn't decrease error on validation set
     - *$\chi^2$ pruning* - test if each split is statistically significant with $\chi^2$ test
     - *rule post-pruning* = *cost-complexity pruning*
-      1. Infer the decision tree from the training set, growing the tree until the training data is fit as well as possible and allowing overfitting to occur.
+      1. infer the decision tree from the training set, growing the tree until the training data is fit as well as possible and allowing overfitting to occur.
-      2. Convert the learned tree into an equivalent set of rules by creating one rule for each path from the root node to a leaf node.
+      2. convert the learned tree into an equivalent set of rules by creating one rule for each path from the root node to a leaf node.
          - these rules are easier to work with, have no structure
-      3. Prune (generalize) each rule by removing any preconditions that result in improving its estimated accuracy.
+      3. prune (generalize) each rule by removing any preconditions that result in improving its estimated accuracy.
-      4. Sort the pruned rules by their estimated accuracy, and consider them in this sequence when classifying subsequent instances.
+      4. sort the pruned rules by their estimated accuracy, and consider them in this sequence when classifying subsequent instances.
 - incorporating continuous-valued attributes
-  - have to pick threshold to split on
-    - candidate thresholds: separate examples that differ in their target classificaiton
+  - choose candidate thresholds which separate examples that differ in their target classification
   - just evaluate them all
 - missing values
   - could just fill in most common value
   - also could assign values probabilistically
 - differing costs
   - can bias the tree to favor low-cost attributes
     - ex. divide gain by the cost of the attribute
-- high variance - instability - small changes in training set will result in changes of tree model
+- high variance - instability - small changes in data yield changes to tree
 - many trees
   - *bagging* = bootstrap aggregation - an ensemble method
     - *bootstrap* - resampling with replacement